Essentials Week 1 Grammar - FREE Activities and Lessons

 I especially love using these trays for my 5 year old’s FINE MOTOR ACTIVITIES shown here.

-Everything stays contained, and when he is cutting tiny scrap or strips of paper, hole punching, etc., these little trays are perfect.
+When he is cutting tiny scraps, strips of paper, hole punching, etc., these little trays are perfect for keeping everything contained.

 Velcro Chart Helpers: